trapadulli/Simtrade/README.md

 #### Running sim will create a ./Output/MyAlgo/MyAlgo_sim.csv
 #### Running backtest will create a ./Output/MyAlgo/MyAlgo_sim.csv
 ##### Specifics of model creation is all Algo Developers need to concern themselves with
-##### with this tool you can simulate a model, backtest that simulation for analysis, and trade that model in Alpaca brockerage
+##### with this tool you can simulate a model, backtest that simulation for analysis, and trade that model in Alpaca brokerage
-###### suggestion: trading can be scheduled by running nodel commandline in windows task scheduler
+###### additional suggestion: trading can be scheduled by running nodel commandline in windows task scheduler